 Jeff Hearn is Professor Emeritus, Management and Organisation, Hanken, Finland; and Research Director of the GODESS (Gender, Organisation, Diversity, Equality, Social Sustainability in Transnational Times) Institute, based at Hanken.
 He is: Fellow of Academy of Social Sciences (UK); honorary doctor, Social Sciences, Lund University, Sweden; Professor Extraordinarius (honorary), University of South Africa.
 He has been involved long-term in research and policy development around gender and diversity in work, organisations, management, policy, ICTs, and transnational processes, with many national, Nordic, European and North-South research projects.
-He is co-managing editor of Routledge book series on intersectionality (25 books), and co-editor, associate editor or board member of numerous journals.
-He has supervised 17 completed PhDs at Hanken (total c.45), and examined 75+ PhDs in 10 countries.
-He has authored or edited over 50 books and journal special issues, and published over 140 articles in refereed international journals, including British Journal of Management; Culture & Organization; Equality, Diversity & Inclusion; Gender, Work & Organization; Human Relations; International Studies of Management and Organization; Journal of Business Ethics; Journal of Marketing Management; Leadership; Organization; Organization Studies.
+He is co-managing editor of Routledge Advances in Feminist Studies and Intersectionality book series (30+ books), and co-editor, associate editor or board member of numerous journals.
+He has supervised 17 completed PhDs at Hanken (total c.47), and examined 85+ PhDs in 12 countries.
+He has authored or edited over 50 books and journal special issues, and published over 145 articles in refereed international journals, including British Journal of Management; Culture & Organization; Equality, Diversity & Inclusion; Gender, Work & Organization; Human Relations; International Studies of Management and Organization; Journal of Business Ethics; Journal of Marketing Management; Leadership; Organization; Organization Studies.

 Jonna Heliskoski is a PhD student in Marketing at Hanken School of Economics.
 Her PhD research is titled: “Impact Ecosystems – Modelling, Evaluating, and Facilitating Targeted Social Impact”.
 Combining research from various research domains addressing service systems and social impact, her research aims to provide a novel framework for modelling, creating, and evaluating social impact.
 Jonna has presented six conference papers and is currently finalizing her dissertation.